RobTillaart/SRF05/README.md

 For temperatures under 0°C the effect of humidity seems to go to zero as we look how the difference between 90% and 0% decreases when temperature drops.

-The function **float calculateSpeedOfSound()** uses interpolation formula derived from the table above.
+The function **float calculateSpeedOfSound()** uses an interpolation formula derived from the table above.
-This returns a speed with an error margin less than 1%, and mostly even lower than 0.5%.
+This function returns a speed of sound with an error margin less than 1%, and mostly even lower than 0.5% compared to the numbers above.

 ## Interface